 Extra activity: to be communicated.
-Interested participants will have to pay for it in addition to the registration fee.
+Interested participants will have to pay for it.

-Up to 15 Genie members will be reimbursed (registration, which covers part of the accomodation and food, and travel – see below for the conditions).
+Up to 15 Genie members can be invited.
 Should there be more demand for this workshop, we will open additional spots up to a maximum of 30 participants.
-These additional 15 spots will not be eligible for reimbursement by COST.
+These additional 15 spots will not be eligible for COST reimbursement.